| Read Time: 9 minutes

 Your health care providers will write down what you say, and the insurance company will get a copy of that report.
 It should be as accurate as possible.
 This is not only important for your case – it is even more important for your medical care!
 The doctor cannot properly treat you if you do not tell him or her what happened and how you feel.

 By the way, if the Doctor tells you to stay off work, be sure to get that in writing.
 This is true even if you are self employed.
-Most doctors will do this, but you may have to remind them if they are busy seeing patients.
+Most doctors will give you a disability slip if you need it, but you may have to remind them if they are busy seeing patients.
 The insurance company will not pay for your lost wages unless you have a written excuse from a doctor.

 Remember to do what we attorneys do – document, document, document.